 The Air Ministry’s Specification 23/25 called for a single-engine landplane day bomber for short-range high-altitude sorties, capable of carrying a 520lb bomb-load or, when under 'extra load' conditions, 1,040lb of bombs.
-Along with Blackburn, Gloster, Handley Page, Fairey and Westland, Hawker set about coming up with a design to meet the requirement.
+Along with Blackburn Aircraft Co, Gloster Aircraft Co, Handley Page, Fairey, Westland and H.G.
+Hawker set about coming up with a design to meet the requirement.

-It remained at Brooklands until that November 1927 whereafter it was sent to the Aeroplane & Armament Experimental Establishment (A & AEE) at Martlesham Heath for Service trials and load tests.
-The latter tests revealed that the Harrier was somewhat underpowered, largely because of the high power absorption of the engine’s reduction gear.
+It remained at Brooklands until November 1927, whereafter it was sent to the Aeroplane & Armament Experimental Establishment (A & AEE) at Martlesham Heath for Service trials and load tests.
+The latter tests revealed that the Hawker Harrier was somewhat underpowered, largely because of the high power absorption of the engine’s reduction gear.

-In January 1929, the aircraft (now serialled J8325) was converted to a torpedo-bomber, the company wishing the Harrier to be considered for Specification 24/25 for a Horsley replacement.
+In January 1929, the aircraft (now J8325) was converted to a torpedo-bomber, the company wishing the Hawker Harrier to be considered for Specification 24/25 for a Hawker Horsley replacement.

 Variants & Numbers